Data-Corruption/Transplant/README.md

 ```

 Development needs Linux or WSL, Git, Bash, curl, GCC for the race tests, and Go
-at least as new as the version in that checkout's `go.mod`.
-Windows binaries
+=> the version in `go.mod`.
+Windows binaries still ship for the sake of this
-still ship as part of the deployed Sprout example; the setup wizard points you
-to WSL.
-Installer, config, update, and uninstall commands work on Windows.
+being a good Sprout example.

-Run `transplant update` to check for and apply a signed update.
-Background
+Run `transplant update` to check for and apply updates.
-checks start disabled for Transplant; `transplant update --background=true`
-opts in.

 ## Script it